vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/vm-apps/index.md

 ##### Export Rules for Content Types

-For export operation (pulling content), remote objects are exported based on the following rules for each category in the content descriptor.
+For export operations (pulling content), remote objects are exported based on the following rules for each category in the content descriptor.

 - Empty array (`[]`) - nothing from the object type is exported.
 - List of items - only the listed items from the object type are exported.
 If an object is not present on the server, an exception is thrown.
 - Null (no value) - everything from the object type is exported.

-!!! note
-    If the given objects are not found on the server, an error is thrown.

 ###### Export Rule Example